-Edie Windsor, Equality’s Champion, Dies at 88
+A Frontline Activist and a Singularly Joyful Human Being

 Then, on that early autumn day last year, even as she voiced dread at the possibility that Donald Trump could win the White House — something that at the time she said might force her and Judith into exile in Spain — Edie Windsor said, “I’m grateful to live in this great world.”

-A public memorial will be held this Friday, September 15, at the Riverside Memorial Chapel, 180 West 76th Street at 12:30 p.m.
+A public memorial will be held this Friday, September 15 at Temple Emanu-El at 65th Street and Fifth Avenue at 12:30 p.m.
+[Editor’s note: The service has been moved from the originally announced location at Riverside Memorial Chapel on West 76th Street.]
 In lieu of flowers, Edie Windsor had requested that any donations in her memory be made to the following organizations: the LGBT Community Center, the Callen-Lorde Community Health Center, the Hetrick-Martin Institute, and SAGE.

 Thank you, Paul, for this account of this wonderful person.
 I was fortunate to meet Edie several times—she was absolutely incandescent.
 I am very happy that she was a part of our world, and yet kept her own life private, too.
 I admire that.
 I know so many of us have loved her a great, great deal.
 And what more can anyone ask of life?